meltano/meltano/docs/src/docs/fundamentals.md

 ## Table

 A Table relates to a table in a database.
 It defines a direct link to a table in the database.
-In adition, it also defines and contains columns and aggregates so you can sdelect which you want to show.
+In addition, it also defines and contains columns and aggregates so you can sdelect which you want to show.

 It can be identified by the file naming schema: `table-name.table.m5o` and should be stored in the `/tables` directory.

 ## Design

-An Design maps multiple tables together via joins.
+A Design maps multiple tables together via joins.
 It points to many tables by names and can also add filters.
 At a high level, it does the following:

 1. Takes selected columns to generate SQL from the `.m5oc` file
 1. Runs the SQL query